ISSN – 2006 9995

 4. Organization of the Paper

 • Data and Methods: Methods should be complete enough to allow methodology to be reproduced.
-However, only truly new procedures should be described in detail; previously published procedures should be used, and important modifications of published procedures should be mentioned briefly.
+However, only truly new procedures should be described in detail; previously published procedures should be cited, and important modifications of published procedures should be mentioned briefly.

 • The Acknowledgments of people, grants, funds, etc should be brief (Optional).